betweenbrain/ubuntu-web-server-build-script/README.md

 Initial server setup
 ====================

-A hand-rolled bash shell script to help you get up and running quickly with an Ubuntu 10.04 web server.
+A hand-rolled bash shell script to help you get up and running quickly with an Ubuntu 10.04 web server  (Apache2 MPM Worker, MySQL, PHP5, suexec, fcgid).

 Please note: This is not intended to be a complete and comprehensive solution, but a starting point for your custom server.
 Tweak, modify and adjust as needed and desired.